 Steamed eggs on the stovetop.

-Meanwhile, gather your ingredients: mayonnaise, mustard, pickle juice (or lemon or vinegar), salt, pepper, chives.
+Meanwhile, gather your ingredients: mayonnaise, mustard, pickle juice (or lemon or vinegar), salt, pepper, and chives.

 The ingredients to make deviled eggs.